LAST REVIEWED May 24 2022 10 MIN READ

 While the state of Hawaii initially introduced state-sponsored retirement legislation in 2019, it did not pass.

 Throughout the United States, more states are addressing the retirement crisis head-on with a state-sponsored plan that covers workers without access to workplace retirement.
-It’s estimated that nearly half of Hawaii’s private-sector employees (roughly 216,000) work for an employer that doesn’t offer a retirement plan.
-What’s more, nearly two-thirds of small business owners in Hawaii who responded to an AARP survey said they don’t offer a retirement savings plan and agreed that the state should do more to encourage residents to save for retirement.
+It’s estimated that nearly half of Hawaii’s private-sector employees (roughly 216,000) don't have access to an employer-provided retirement plan.
+What's more, nearly two-thirds of small business owners in Hawaii said they don’t offer a retirement savings plan and agreed that the state should do more to encourage residents to save for retirement.

 Where Hawaii’s state-sponsored retirement plan stands in 2022